The Contribution of Implementation Science

 - Drivers should also be compensatory, meaning that if an agency has a weakness in one area, other areas should be able to compensate.
 For example, if an agency has limited funds for training, it may need to be selective when hiring to ensure that new staff already have the skills and expertise needed, rather than relying on training.

-When implementing a state program, many staff members at various levels will be involved, including those who set state policy, those from intermediary organizations that play significant roles in supporting and operationalizing the program, and those on the ground who deliver services to children and families.
-As you review the drivers, bear in mind the implications for staff at each level.
+When implementing a state program, many staff members at various levels will be involved.
+This includes those who set state policy, those from intermediary organizations who play significant roles in supporting and operationalizing the program, those on the ground who deliver services to children and families. and program recipients.
+As you review the drivers, bear in mind the implications for staff and families at each level.